fairfieldhannah/portfolio/finalproject2.md

 </div>

 Increasing availability and education in administration could decrease the number of drug overdose deaths.
 Although expanding Naloxone hydrochloride availability and education in adminstration would not treat the underlying problem, it would decrease overall drug overdose deaths.
+In 40% of overdoses, there is a bystander at the [scene](https://www.cdc.gov/stopoverdose/naloxone/index.html).
+If these bystanders were able to administer Naloxone hydrochloride, the overdose deaths more than likely could have been prevented.

 ### User research: protocol
 The goal of the research is to gauge audience understanding of the wireframes and storyboard.